ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Introduction

 \section{Introduction}

-With the growing availability of large-scale datasets and advanced computational resources, deep learning has achieved tremendous success in a variety of computer vision tasks, such as image classification~\cite{NIPS2012_4824,he2016deep}, object detection~\cite{ren2015faster,redmon2018yolov3, redmon2016yolo9000} and semantic segmentation~\cite{long2015fully,RFB15a}.
-Over the past few years, ``Wider and deeper are better" has become the rule of thumb to design network architectures~\cite{Simonyan15,szegedy2015going,he2016deep,huang2017densely}.
+With the growing availability of large-scale datasets and advanced computational resources, convolutional neural networks have achieved tremendous success in a variety of tasks, such as image classification~\citep{he2016deep,NIPS2012_4824}, object detection~\citep{redmon2016yolo9000,redmon2018yolov3,ren2015faster} and semantic segmentation~\citep{long2015fully,RFB15a}.
+Over the past few years, ``Wider and deeper are better'' has become the rule of thumb to design network architectures~\citep{he2016deep,huang2017densely,Simonyan15,szegedy2015going}.
 This trend, however, raises memory- and computation-related challenges, especially in the context of constrained environments, such as embedded platforms.

-Deep and wide networks are well-known to be over-parametrized, and thus a compact network, both shallow and thin, should often be sufficient.
+Deep and wide networks are well-known to be heavily over-parameterized, and thus a compact network, both shallow and thin, should often be sufficient.
 Unfortunately, compact networks are notoriously hard to train from scratch.
-As a consequence, designing strategies to train a given compact network has emerged as an increasingly popular research direction.
-Currently, one of the most popular strategies consists of transferring the knowledge of a deep teacher network to the compact one of interest~\cite{hinton2015distilling,romero2014fitnets,8100237,Zagoruyko2017AT,pkt_eccv}.
+As a consequence, designing strategies to train a given compact network has drawn growing attention, the most popular approach consisting of transferring the knowledge of a deep teacher network to the compact one of interest ~\citep{ABdistill,heo2019overhaul,hinton2015distilling,pkt_eccv,romero2014fitnets,tian2019crd,YimJBK17,Zagoruyko2017AT}.

 In this paper, we introduce an alternative approach to training compact neural networks, complementary to knowledge transfer.
-To this end, building upon the theory showing that network over-parametrization improves both optimization and generalization~\cite{AroraCH18,45820,pruningsurvey,allen2018learning,allen2018convergence}, we propose to increase the number of parameters of a given compact network by incorporating additional layers.
-However, instead of separating every two layers with a nonlinearity, as commonly done in most of the deep learning literature, we advocate introducing consecutive \emph{linear} layers.
+To this end, building upon the observation that network over-parameterization improves both optimization and generalization~\citep{allen2018learning,allen2018convergence,AroraCH18,kawaguchi2018generalization,pruningsurvey,sankararaman2019impact,rethinking}, we propose to increase the number of parameters of a given compact network by incorporating additional layers.
+However, instead of separating every two layers with a nonlinearity, we advocate introducing consecutive \emph{linear} layers.
 In other words, we expand each linear layer of a compact network into a succession of multiple linear layers, without any nonlinearity in between.
-Since consecutive linear layers are equivalent to a single one~\cite{saxe2014}, such an expanded network, or ExpandNet, can be algebraically compressed back to the original compact network without any information loss.
+Since consecutive linear layers are equivalent to a single one~\citep{saxe2014}, such an expanded network, or ExpandNet, can be algebraically contracted back to the original compact one without any information loss.